Samsung Galaxy Note 3: Storage

 The device includes 3 GB of RAM for the first time in a mobile phone, and internal storage options of 16 GB, 32 GB and 64 GB.

 The Galaxy Note 3 is also the first smartphone to include support for USB 3.0, which enables faster data transfers and charging when connected to a compatible port.

 Battery

 The battery size of the Galaxy Note 3 is 3200 mAh, which is 200 mAh higher than its predecessor.

 On the Unpacked keynote of the Galaxy Note 3, Samsung has claimed significant improvements over the Galaxy Note 2's battery run time due to increased efficiency, such as four hours of additional video playback time.

 Chipsets and connectivity

-The LTE version sold in the European Union and North America of the Galaxy Note 3 (N9005) uses a 2.3 GHz quad-core Snapdragon 800 chip, while the GSM-only model (N9000/N9006) sold outside aforementioned regions uses an octa-core Exynos 5420, consisting of four 1.9 GHz Cortex-A15 cores and four 1.3 GHz Cortex-A7 cores.
+The LTE version of the Galaxy Note 3 sold in Europe and North America uses a 2.3 GHz quad-core Snapdragon 800 chip, while the GSM-only model (N900) sold outside aforementioned regions uses an octa-core Exynos 5420, consisting of four 1.9 GHz Cortex-A15 cores and four 1.3 GHz Cortex-A7 cores.
 Testing has shown similar performance for both models.

 Galaxy Note 3 Duos (N9002) is based on the LTE variant but adds an additional second SIM card slot.